Neuroscience of Equanimity: Mastering Your Emotions

 Rewiring the Brain for Equanimity

-One of the most potent tools for this rewiring and how to cultivate equanimity, is mindfulness meditation.
-A 2011 study led by Harvard researcher Dr. Sara Lazar found that just 8 weeks of mindfulness training led to measurable changes in brain regions associated with emotional regulation, self-awareness, and perspective-taking.
+One of the most potent tools for this rewiring and how to cultivate equanimity, is focused awareness training.
+A 2011 study led by Harvard researcher Dr. Sara Lazar found that just 8 weeks of intentional awareness training led to measurable changes in brain regions associated with emotional regulation, self-awareness, and perspective-taking.
 Specifically, participants showed increased gray matter density in the prefrontal cortex, which is involved in executive function and emotional control, and decreased density in the amygdala, suggesting a reduction in emotional reactivity.
-Furthermore, some research suggests that consistent mindfulness practice may promote neurogenesis, particularly in the hippocampus, a region crucial for learning, memory, and emotional regulation.
+Furthermore, some research suggests that consistent intentional awareness practice may promote neurogenesis that intentional awareness practice promotes in the hippocampus, particularly in the hippocampus, a region crucial for learning, memory, and emotional regulation.

 Another key strategy for developing equanimity is cognitive reappraisal – the practice of reframing challenging situations in a more balanced, adaptive light.
 A 2018 study published in the Journal of Cognitive Neuroscience found that cognitive reappraisal is associated with increased activity in the prefrontal cortex and decreased activity in the amygdala, suggesting a greater ability to regulate emotional responses.